roskenet/feature-of-the-day/kt_1/README.md

 ## Compile to machine code

-Kotlin can be compiled directly to native machine code on many architectures:
+Kotlin can be compiled directly to native machine code on many architectures.
+Download the native-compiler for your architechture.

 ```shell
 kotlinc-native HelloWorld.kt -o HelloWorld